 A Relying Party should check the status of a certificate on which they wish to rely.
-Status check shall be performed via OCSP protocol or by verifying that certificate is not found on a current non-expired CRL.
+Status check shall be performed via OCSP protocol (when the certificate contains an AIA extension with an OCSP URL) or by verifying that certificate is not found on a current non-expired CRL.
 Relying Party is responsible for downloading the latest CRL from an online repository.